 - 100 g confectioner sugar

 - 3 tsp rum

 - 80 -100 g apricot jam + extra jam for second layer

-- 400 g chocolate for decoration
+- 400 g baking chocolate or chocolate chips

-- white almonds for decoration
+- 15-20 blanched almonds or walnuts for decoration

 For the dough

 - In a bowl of a standing mixer, mix all the ingredients for the dough, until combined.
 The dough will come together in a ball.

 - Remove the dough from the bowl.
 Pat the dough into a disc.
 Cover in plastic food wrap, and refrigerate until firm (1 hour).

 - Preheat oven to 160 C / 320 F (middle rack).
 On a lightly floured surface, roll the dough out about 1/4"-thick.